gespinoza/datarodsexplorer/docs/DREUserGuide.md

 ### <a name="config"></a>Reading and editing the model\_config.txt file

 The [model\_config.txt](https://github.com/gespinoza/datarodsexplorer/blob/master/tethysapp/data_rods_explorer/public/data/model_config.txt) file is manually constructed with care, based on content in the [NASA Data Rods Variables spreadsheet](https://docs.google.com/spreadsheets/d/1Djq_djFupHoPnBR9NOuDYmVPwTuWmWewo8wddl6qofs/edit?ts=581ca0ca#gid=0) mentioned above.
 This provides a configuration specification for each model and variable, which enables constructing queries to the NASA Common Metadata Repository (CMR) and to the Giovanni data server at the user&#39;s direction, for all purposes of the DRE.
 This only needs to be updated if something changes about the NASA CMR or data servers, or if there are more models and/or variables to be described.
 Any such changes from NASA should be communicated and confirmed by means of the [NASA Data Rods Variables spreadsheet](https://docs.google.com/spreadsheets/d/1Djq_djFupHoPnBR9NOuDYmVPwTuWmWewo8wddl6qofs/edit?ts=581ca0ca#gid=0).

+**Note** there are two copies of model\_config.txt: [one in GitHub](https://github.com/gespinoza/datarodsexplorer/blob/master/tethysapp/data_rods_explorer/public/data/model_config.txt), which the DRE app uses at runtime, and [a second one on the HydroShare apps server](https://apps.hydroshare.org/static/data_rods_explorer/data/model_config.txt), which is used in the nightly cron job to update the [dates\_and\_spatial\_range.txt](https://apps.hydroshare.org/static/data_rods_explorer/data/dates_and_spatial_range.txt) file (also on the HydroShare apps server).
+The benefit of having the runtime app use the model\_config.txt on GitHub is that the variables can be edited and tested without having to sync the server version with the GitHub version.
+But if there are changes to model parameters such as model name, version, or URL template for requests, then the GitHub and server versions of model\_config.txt must by sync'd.

-We will look at the 2-line header block and the first model in the [model\_config.txt](https://github.com/gespinoza/datarodsexplorer/blob/master/tethysapp/data_rods_explorer/public/data/model_config.txt) file, as of Nov 20, 2016.
-The top line in the header block identifies the model-specific content needed for data requests (with &quot;~&quot; field separator character); the second line in the header block identifies the variable-specific details needed for each model (with &quot;|&quot; field separator character).
+We will look at the 2-line header block and the first model in the [model\_config.txt](https://github.com/gespinoza/datarodsexplorer/blob/master/tethysapp/data_rods_explorer/public/data/model_config.txt) file, as of Nov 1, 2018.
+The top line in the header block identifies the model-specific content (with &quot;~&quot; field separator character), such as to generate the dates\_and\_spatial\_range.txt content.
+The second line in the header block identifies the variable-specific details (with &quot;|&quot; field separator character) needed for run-time data queries with each model.

     Model_Display_Name~Model_Key_Name~Official_Model_Short_Name~Model_Version~Model_Data_Url_Pattern
     Model_Key|Data_Rods_Variable_ID|WMS_Layer_Name|Variable_Dropdown_Name|Units|Variable_Layer_Name